If you are taking a cruise you may be wondering how cruise ships plan for and avoid bad weather.

 Avoiding Bad Weather #3: Change Sailing Route

-If a storm is to be in a certain area, for example the Bay of Biscay, cruise ships may take a slightly different itinerary to avoid the worst of the storm.
+If a storm is to be in a certain area, cruise ships may take a slightly different itinerary to avoid the worst of the storm.

 Will Passengers Notice?

-If the itinerary is changed it will probably go unnoticed by the passengers onboard the cruise.
+If the cruise route is changed, it will probably go unnoticed by the passengers onboard the cruise.

 I have to admit I don’t really know the standard routes for cruise ships to take but I am assured that sometimes cruise ships will do odd things to avoid bad weather.

-Making a change to the scheduled itinerary may mean taking a slightly longer route but travelling faster or it may mean taking a more direct route slower.
+Making a change to the scheduled itinerary may mean taking a slightly longer route but travelling much faster.

-This may have an affect on how the movement of the ship is felt but generally speaking a change of route isn’t anything for the passengers to worry about.
+This may affect how the movement of the ship is felt but generally speaking, a change of route isn’t anything for the passengers to worry about.

 Avoiding Bad Weather #4: Ending The Cruise Early